Opinion | Afghanistan is Biden’s first big foreign policy headache

 Biden seemed to be seeking the same balance on foreign issues he has pursued on domestic policies.
 He announced a halt to U.S. military support for Saudi Arabia’s war in Yemen, for example, but also said his administration would continue to provide support for the kingdom’s defense.
 He announced that Tim Lenderking, a respected career diplomat, would be his special envoy for seeking a resolution of the gruesome Yemen war.

-Biden didn’t mention what may be the most agonizing foreign policy decision he faces — what to do about Afghanistan, the United States’ longest-running conflict.
+Biden didn’t mention what may be the most agonizing foreign policy decision he faces: what to do about Afghanistan, the United States’ longest-running conflict.
 The intractable, enervating war there is now part of Biden’s portfolio of misery.
 And over the next few months, he will have to face the hard choice whether to stay or go, this time not as a vice president offering skeptical advice about remaining in Afghanistan but as the ultimate decision-maker.

 The Afghanistan dilemma was posed starkly this week in a report issued by a blue-ribbon study group that had been asked to examine strategy for the war by Congress.
 The panel, co-chaired by retired Gen. Joseph F. Dunford Jr., former chairman of the Joint Chiefs of Staff, urged Biden to abandon Trump’s pledge to withdraw the remaining 2,500 U.S. troops on May 1, as called for in the peace agreement Trump’s envoy, Zalmay Khalilzad, reached with the Taliban in February 2020.